 The most neutral, natural-tasting vegan mayo is made with a bit of silken tofu replacing the egg yolks.
 Indeed, to me it tastes exactly like regular mayo.
 Note: For best results, use a hand blender along with the jar it...

 A 100% vegan chili recipe that has all of the deep chili flavor, textural contrast, and rib-sticking richness that the best chili should have.

 A bright and filling vegan soup.

+Toasted oatmeal with cranberry and raspberry with a drizzle of maple syrup makes a killer breakfast, even for non-vegans.
 Note: You can replace the cranberries with store-bought cranberry sauce or 3 tablespoons of any other jam/preserves of your choice....